Migz93/3dq/README.md

 ### Resource Management
 - **Filament Management**: Add, edit, and archive filament types with pricing
+- **Spoolman Integration**: Sync filaments with Spoolman, a filament management system
 - **Printer Management**: Configure your printers with depreciation and power usage calculations
 - **Hardware Management**: Track additional components used in prints (screws, magnets, etc.)